-The target for frequency of inspection is based on risk assessments which have been undertaken by the local authority in respect of establishments in Laois County Council's functional area.
-Official control inspections are unannounced, and audits are arranged with the FBO, to ensure their presence.
+The target for frequency of inspection is based on risk assessments which have been undertaken in respect of establishments in Roscommon County Council's functional area.
+Official control inspections are unannounced, as much as possible.

-From the establishment files reviewed, the audit team noted that where significant non compliances were identified during official control inspections; additional inspections were carried out.
-The audit team noted that following enforcement action, several follow up inspections were carried out to ensure that the non compliances had been closed out.
+From the establishment files reviewed, the audit team noted that where significant non compliances were identified during official control inspections; that additional inspections were carried out.
+The audit team noted that after enforcement action had been taken; follow up inspections were carried out to ensure that the non compliances had been closed out.